nspcc-dev/neofs-testcases/README.md

 ## Run

-Execute `./run.sh` script.
-It will run all the tests available in this repo.
-To run an arbitrary UserScenario or testcase(s), you need to run the command:
+To run an arbitrary UserScenario or testcase, you need to run the command:
-`./run.sh robot/testsuites/integration/<UserScenario>` or `./run.sh robot/testsuites/integration/<UserScenario>/<testcase>.robot`
+`robot --outputdir artifacts/ robot/testsuites/integration/<UserScenario>` or `robot --outputdir artifacts/ robot/testsuites/integration/<UserScenario>/<testcase>.robot`

-Logs will be saved in the artifacts/ directory after tests with any of the statuses are completed.

 The following UserScenarios and testcases are available for execution: